CERTCC/Vultron/docs/topics/process_models/model_interactions/rm_em_cs.md

 timeline.
 Or, in an MPCVD case, other Vendors may have already been coordinating the case under an embargo and only recently realized the need to engage with a new Vendor on the case.
-The latter example is consistent with public narratives about the Meltdown/Spectre vulnerabilities [@wright2018meltdown].
+The latter example is consistent with [public narratives](https://www.techtarget.com/searchsecurity/news/252446638/Meltdown-and-Spectre-disclosure-suffered-extraordinary-miscommunication) about the Meltdown/Spectre vulnerabilities.

 !!! note ""